Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 # Dev Log
 ### I. Working Features
--Player can walk on blocks and die when they touch the ground -Player faces direction they are walking in
+- Player can walk on blocks and die when they touch the ground
+- Player faces direction they are walking in
--Inventory that remains constant throughout game
+- Inventory that remains constant throughout game
--Drag and drop blocks from and to inventory
+- Drag and drop blocks from and to inventory
--Your blocks can disappear permanently if put onto prexisting blocks, so you have to be careful -Each room has a message
+- Your blocks can disappear permanently if put onto prexisting blocks, so you have to be careful
+- Each room has a message
--Different type of blocks with different characteristics (bridge, stair, monster, water, earth, empty) -Unique rooms
+- Different type of blocks with different characteristics (bridge, stair, monster, water, earth, empty)
+- Unique rooms
--Room selection system
+- Room selection system
--Two modes: normal one in chronological order and hacks one that unlocks all levels -Background Music and sound effects
+- Two modes: normal one in chronological order and hacks one that unlocks all levels
+- Background Music and sound effects
 ### II.
 Broken Features/Bugs
--You can add new blocks from preset blocks, though you aren't supposed to
+- You can add new blocks from preset blocks, though you aren't supposed to
 ### III.
 Content resources you used that you found helpful
--Minecraft
+- Minecraft
--FRAMED Collection
+- FRAMED Collection
 # Work Log

 ## Nelli